yadleinc/plugins-desktop/README.rst

 plugins-desktop
 ===============
-Plugins for the Yadle Desktop app.
+Plugins for the Yadle desktop app.

 Contains sample plugins that can: